Sleep that knits up the ravell’d sleeve of care,

 Once people get into a pattern of struggling to sleep, they can have insomnia for years, just out of habit.
 The key is to start applying good sleep practices like the ones outlined later in this article.
 To determine whether you might have conditioned insomnia, ask yourself if you sleep better away from home.
 If you do, you could be conditioned to associate your own bed with insomnia.

 Nothing bad happens when you miss one or two nights of sleep, as long as you’re careful about driving the next day.
 It’s chronic insomnia that causes problems.
 So if you regularly have problems falling asleep, don’t lie in bed tossing and turning.
-Sleep specialist Richard Bootzin, PhD, Professor of Psychology and Psychiatry at the University of Arizona, says that if you’re not asleep in 10 minutes, you should get up and go to another room.
+The late sleep specialist Richard Bootzin, PhD, formerly Professor of Psychology and Psychiatry at the University of Arizona, says that if you’re not asleep in 10 minutes, you should get up and go to another room.
 Dr. Kuo says it’s not the length of time that matters but that you should get up if you feel it’s taking too long to get to sleep or you’re getting frustrated.
 Then do something relaxing or soothing for at least 10 minutes, preferably out of bed.
 Don’t go back to bed until you’re really tired.
 If you still can’t sleep as quickly as you’d like, get up and try relaxing again.
 But if you’re comfortably relaxed in bed, Dr. Kuo says it’s OK to stay there, even if you’re not asleep.
 The idea is to associate your bed with relaxation, comfort, and getting to sleep easily, not with frustration and wakefulness.